-J&J considers decreasing our emissions, and increasing our energy efficiency, to be the most effective method to manage increased operational costs from carbon regulation.
 Our management method is a combination of ambitious climate goals, supporting policies that facilitate the transition to a clean energy economy, and investing in projects that reduce our emissions.
-In 2015, we set a science-based goal for our Scope 1 and 2 emissions to reduce emissions by 20% by 2020 and 80% by 2050.
-We also have a goal to produce/procure 35% of electricity from renewable sources by 2020 and to power all facilities with renewable electricity by 2050.
+J&J considers decreasing our emissions and increasing our energy efficiency to be the most effective method to manage increased operational costs from carbon regulation.
+In 2015, we set a science-based goal to reduce Scope 1 & 2 emissions 20% by 2020 and 80% by 2050.
+J&J has achieved a 45% reduction compared to its 2010 baseline, exceeding our 2020 goal.
+In 2020, we committed to and received validation of a SBT to reduce absolute Scope 1 & 2 GHG emissions 60% by 2030 from 2016 and to reduce absolute upstream scope 3 GHG emissions 20% over the same period.
+In 2015, we also set a goal to produce/procure 35% of electricity from renewable sources by 2020 and to power all facilities with renewable electricity by 2050.
+J&J has produced/procured 54% of electricity from renewable sources in 2020, exceeding our 2020 goal.
+We also accelerated our 100% renewable electricity goal from 2050 to 2025.
 Since 2004, we have had a dedicated \$40 million CO2 Capital Relief Program for projects that have a proven CO2 reduction and an internal rate of return of >15%.
-Case study on reducing risk from emerging carbon regulations impacting direct operations: In 2019, J&J spent \$24.9 million on projects that will reduce our GHG emissions, increase our renewable energy capacity, and generate energy cost savings.
+Case study on reducing this risk: In 2020, J&J spent \$32.9M on projects that will reduce our GHG emissions, increase our renewable energy capacity, and generate energy cost savings.
 We also work to decrease our dependence on fossil fuels and diversify our energy portfolio.
-In 2019, we accelerated our renewable energy efforts with four new power purchase agreements in Belgium, Ireland, Mexico and the Netherlands totalling over 370,000 megawatt-hours (MWh) per year, significantly advancing progress toward our 100% renewable electricity goal.
-We also installed a windmill at our largest chemical production site in Geel, Belgium.
-The windmill has a capacity of 3.4 MW of electricity production and is expected to provide up to 15% of Geel's electricity consumption.
-We also have 48 solar arrays and five wind turbines, totalling 40 megawatts of capacity on our properties in 14 countries - enough to power an estimated 5,800 households for a year.
-How cost of response was calculated: The cost of management is \$24.9M and was derived from the cost of capital investments in 30 projects implemented or under construction in 2019 that reduce our carbon emissions and, by extens
+In 2020, four renewable power purchase agreements went into effect in Belgium, Ireland, Mexico and the Netherlands totaling over 370,000 MWh/yr, as well as green tariff electricity contracts in Germany, Greece and Japan, significantly advancing progress toward our 100% renewable electricity goal.
+We also installed a wind turbine at our largest chemical production site in Geel, Belgium in 2019, which was operational in 2020.
+We also have 48 solar arrays and five wind turbines, totaling 40MW of capacity on our properties in 14 countries.
+How cost of response was calculated: The cost of management is \$32.9M and was derived from the cost of capital investments in 43 carbon-reduction projects implemented or under construction in 2020.
+This is an annual investment as part of our dedicated CO2 Capital Relief Program, where \$445M total spend on 241 projects completed since 2005 has avoided 298,905 MT CO2e: 1 yr CO2 Capital Relief of \$32.9M = \$32,900,000